rahulgopinath/rahulgopinath.github.io/_posts/2020-07-26-semantic-testcase-reducer.markdown

  15
 [5, 7, 7, -1, 0, 6, -1, -1, -1, 2, 9, 0, 7, 7, -1]
 ```
-As you can see, there does not seem to be a lot of advantage in using an `NOP`.
-How does this compare against the custom passes of Hypothesis?
-This is
+There does not seem to be a lot of advantage in using an `NOP`.

-something that needs to be found.
+Next: How does this compare against the custom passes of Hypothesis? and how does it compare against direct `delta debug` and variants of `HDD` including `Perses`.